• Skip to primary navigation

 • 2 apples, peeled, cored, and minced (preferably tart apples like a granny smith)

-• 1 pound smoked ham hock
+• 1 smoked ham hock, about 1 pound

 Instructions

-3. Fill the pot: Add the Riesling to the pot, and bring to a boil.
-Stir in the sauerkraut, apples, and chicken stock.
+3. Everything in the pot: Stir in the sauerkraut, apples, and chicken stock.
 Submerge the ham hock and the ribs as much as you can in the sauerkraut.

-5. Mix and serve: Remove the ham hock and the ribs to a carving board.
+5. Mix and serve: Carefully remove the lid from the pressure cooker, tilting away from you to avoid the hot steam.
+Remove the ham hock and the ribs to a carving board.
 Discard the bay leaves.
 Shred the ham hock, discarding the bones and any large hunks of gristle, then stir the shredded meat into the sauerkraut.
 Cut the ribs into 1 bone serving pieces.
 Scoop the sauerkraut out of the pot with a slotted spoon, leaving behind most of the liquid.
 Serve, passing the condiments on the side.

 • Prep Time: 20 minutes